 The holder of this type of contract must pay a certain amount called the ‘premium’ for having the right to exercise an options trade.
 In case the holder does not exercise it, s/he loses the premium amount.
 Usually, the premium is deducted from the total payoff, and the investor receives the balance.

 This refers to the rate at which the owner of the option can buy or sell the underlying security if s/he decides to exercise the contract.
 The strike price is fixed and does not change during the entire period of the validity of the contract.
-It is important to remember that the strike price is different from the market price.
-The latter changes during the life of the contract.

 The contract size is the deliverable quantity of an underlying asset in an options contract.
 These quantities are fixed for an asset.
 If the contract is for 100 shares, then when a holder exercises one option contract, there will be a buying or selling of 100 shares.